You can also easily debug programs using the

 Save the log to the non-volatile memory on the device, and obtain the log by pushing a remote command from NEQTO Console.

 View the messages in real-time by connecting the device to your computer's serial port, and activating User Console mode.

-How To Get Debug Logs Via neqto: Cloud Console
+How To Get Debug Logs Via NEQTO Console Console

-Logs stored in that memory can be uploaded to the neqto: Cloud remotely, and accessed via neqto: Console.
+Logs stored in that memory can be remotely uploaded and accessed from the NEQTO Console.